DevAgani/LaterGram/README.md

 ## LaterGram
+Is a mobile app with one view showing the list of the most recent photos and albums posted on Instagram with the following guidelines:

 ## Setup
+- Clone the Repo
+- The project has been build with Xcode Version 14.0.1

 Rename `sampleConfig.json` to `config.json` and update the access_token with a valid token

 ## Architecture
+- MVVM (Model View ViewModel) + Composition layer

 ## How to run the application
+- Open `LaterGram.xcodeproj`
+- use the key combination `ctrl + R` to run the application

 ## Tests
+- Open `LaterGram.xcodeproj`
+- use the key combination `ctrl + U` to run the unit tests

 ## Improvements
+- Caching layer to eliminate fetching images every time

 ## ChangeLog
  - [Feature: Presentation Layer](https://github.com/DevAgani/LaterGram/pull/2)